 But IT managers are getting new software asset management tools to help them avoid and respond to audits, and at the same time, optimize their software spending to avoid overbuying licenses.

 IT Managers Must Remain Vigilant in Cloud Environments

 The cloud represents a double-edged sword for software managers.
 On one hand, it can reduce licensing burdens because organizations contract for on-demand services rather than buying application seats.
 But the cloud model still requires close oversight of spending.

 “Companies must track the consumption patterns of all their services, or they risk cloud sprawl from redundant or unused resources,” says Patricia Adams, asset management evangelist at Ivanti, a company that sells asset management solutions.

 In addition, administrators must be wary of software vendors that use audits of on-premises applications to drive growth in their cloud businesses.
 “If an audit results in a customer owing a fine, some vendors are saying ‘Here’s the amount that you owe us, but if you move to our cloud platform, we’ll discount it,’” Adams says.
 “When I look at the quarterly reports of enterprise software vendors, I see significant growth in cloud.
 Part of that reflects their aggressive auditing practices.”

 Discounts may be an incentive for moving to the cloud, but experts say they shouldn’t be the only consideration.
 IT decision-makers should study the pros and cons of clouds using a detailed total cost analysis for each application.
 The cost of tools to monitor cloud assets should be included in this analysis.

-New Tools Help Make Software License Management Easier
+New Software Asset Management Tools Help Make License Management Easier

 Many organizations also struggle with the software management complexities brought on by virtualization.
 IT leaders must understand the limitations of discovery tools, which may not provide a complete view of resources within a virtualized technology stack.
 This can hide licensing problems created by multiplexing and other techniques within virtualization.